Apoc70/Set-ReceiveConnectorIpAddress/README.md

 # Set-ReceiveConnectorIpAddress.ps1

-Add or remove remote IP address ranges (es) to an existing receive connector on all Exchange 2013+ Servers
+Add or remove remote IP address ranges to an existing receive connector on all Exchange 2013+ Servers

 ## Description